msmith/prompt/README.md

 require 'prompt'
 extend Prompt::DSL

-group "Move"

-param :direction, "A cardinal direction", %w(north east south west)

-desc "Walk in the specified direction" command "go :direction" do |direction|
-  puts "You walked #{direction} and were eaten by a grue." end

-group "Interact"

-desc "Look around"
 command "look" do
   puts "You're in a dark room."
 end

-desc "Say something"
 command "say :something" do |something|
   puts "You say '#{something}'"
 end

+param :direction, %w(north east south west)

+command "go :direction" do |direction|
+  puts "You walked #{direction} and were eaten by a grue." end

 Prompt::Console.start